ulaskorhan/cyber-blog/_posts/2025-07-05-cybersecurity-and-geopolitics.md

 layout: single
 date: 2025-07-05
 author_profile: true
-read_time: true
-excerpt: "A look at my journey from IT basics to cyber forensics — with a few firewalls, Linux commands, and legal headaches along the way."
+excerpt: "A look at my journey from IT basics to cyber forensics — with a few firewalls, Linux commands, and legal exam stress along the way."
 tags: [cybersecurity, learning, humor, student-life]
 ---